-Wild turkeys are native to North America and there are five subspecies: Eastern_Osceola (Florida), Rio Grande, Merriamis and <a href="Gould's.
+Wild turkeys are native to North America and there are five subspecies: Eastern,Osceola (Florida), Rio Grande, Merriam's and Gould's.
 All five range throughout different parts of the continent.
 The eastern is the most common and ranges the entire eastern half of the United States.
 The Osceola (Florida) is only found on the Florida peninsula, while the Rio Grande ranges through Texas and up into Oklahoma, Kansas and Colorado.
 Rios are also found in parts of the northwestern states.
 The Merriam's subspecies ranges along the Rocky Mountains and the neighboring prairies of Wyoming, Montana and South Dakota.
 And you can find Gould's throughout the central portion of Mexico into the southernmost parts of New Mexico and Arizona.

-they keep him warm and dry, allow him to fly, feel and show off for the opposite sex.
+Between 5,000 and 6,000 feathers cover the body of an adult turkey in patterns called feather tracts.
+A turkey's feathers provide a variety of survival functions - they keep him warm and dry, allow him to fly, feel and show off for the opposite sex.
 The head and upper part of the neck are featherless, but if you look close, you can see little bumps of skin on the bare area.